JasiekDrozd/chatgpt-bookmarks-react-vite/README.md

-# ChatGPT Bookmarks (React)
+# ChatGPT Bookmarks (React) + Firebase 🔖

 A Chrome browser extension that allows you to save bookmarks for ChatGPT conversations.
 This version is rewritten in React with TypeScript.

-## Features
+## ✨ Features

-- Save bookmarks for ChatGPT conversations into folders
+- 📚 Save bookmarks for ChatGPT conversations into folders
-- Sidebar panel with bookmarks available on the ChatGPT page
+- 💻 Sidebar panel with bookmarks available on the ChatGPT page
-- Synchronization of bookmarks via Firestore (with chrome.storage as a fallback)
+- ☁️ Synchronization of bookmarks via Firestore (with `chrome.storage` as a fallback)
-- Easy management of folders and bookmarks
+- ⚙️ Easy management of folders and bookmarks

-## Technologies
+## 🛠️ Technologies

 - React 19
 - TypeScript